GaijinEntertainment/Dagor-Shader-Language-Server/BUILD.md

 ## Debug

--   If you want to write something to the console, use `this.connection.console.log` (actually, if you run the server from Visual Studio Code, `console.log` will work, however, in Visual Studio, only `this.connection.console.log` will work, `console.log` will break the extension).
+-   If you want to write something to the console, use `log`, ˛`logInfo`, `logWarning`, or `logError` (actually, if you run the server from Visual Studio Code, `console.log` will work, however, in Visual Studio, `console.log` will break the extension).
 -   If you want to use breakpoints, you have to configure the client properly.
 For more informations see the [Visual Studio Code client's build instructions](https://github.com/Gaijin-Games-KFT/Dagor-Shader-Language-Support-for-Visual-Studio-Code/blob/main/BUILD.md).

 ## Scripts